-The CRA operates four Denver Metro autopatches: one is accessed on the 147.225 and 224.980 repeaters on Conifer Mountain, and the 145.160 repeater on Cheyenne Mountain; the second is accessed on the 447.150 repeater on Conifer Mountain; the third and fourth are accessed in Boulder on the 145.460 and 447.975 repeaters.
-We do not have a local autopatch in Colorado Springs.
+The CRA operates two statewide autopatches: one is accessed on the 147.225 and 224.980 repeaters on Conifer Mountain, the 145.160 repeater on Cheyenne Mountain and the 145.460 repeater in Boulder; the second is accessed on the 447.150 repeater on Conifer Mountain.

 A special feature of the CRA autopatch is speed dialing.
 As a member you will receive a speed dial list covering emergency and informational speed dial numbers accessable through the autopatch.
 Speed dial numbers are provided for the Colorado State Patrol, local police, fire, and sheriff departments, road conditions, time, weather, and more.